 Cllr R Kershaw welcomed members to the meeting.
-He said that he would be chairing the meeting as the Leader, Cllr Adams, was currently on paternity leave.
-He welcomed Cllr Brown as the new Portfolio Holder for Planning & Enforcement and thank Cllr Toye for his hard work and dedication to the role previously.
+He said that he would be chairing the meeting in the absence of the Leader, Cllr Adams, as he was currently on paternity leave.
+He welcomed Cllr Brown as the new Portfolio Holder for Planning & Enforcement and thanked Cllr Toye for his hard work and dedication to the role previously.